bdkech/SciPy2018/notes/README.md

 "Networks are happiest with data scaled from [-1,1] or [0,1]"

+L1 regularization may aid in the testing validation/loss but not the training.

+JS tensorflow allows model interaction from the web now.
+[JS tensorflow](js.tensorflow.org)

+May be worth getting the deep learning and python book from manning publications
+###### Eager execution
+Must be called immediately after the import.
+This doesn't do graph-based execution and does not need a session.

+There is a large performance penalty for using this.
+But it makes debugging easier, and allows the generation of models otherwise impossible

 ##### Thoughts
 Free web based jupyter notebook called [Colab](colab.research.google.com), offered from Google.
 A free gpu-accelerated jupyter instance offered by Google.
 We've heard of them, right?

 Man even tensorflow is using keras.
 You can now write your models in Keras and then import them